Carrack: Name

 English carrack was loaned in the late 14th century, via Old French caraque, from carraca, a term for a large, square-rigged sailing vessel used in Spanish, Italian and Middle Latin.

 These ships were called nau in Portuguese, carraca in Genoese and Spanish, caraque or nef in French, and kraak in Dutch.

 The origin of the term carraca is unclear, perhaps from Arabic qaraqir "merchant ship", itself of unknown origin (maybe from Latin carricare "to load a car" or Greek καρκαρίς "load of timber") or the Arabic القُرْقُورُ (al-qurqoor) and from thence to the Greek κέρκουρος (kerkouros) meaning approximately "lighter" (barge) literally, "shorn tail", a possible reference to the ship's flat stern).
-Its attestation in Greek literature is distributed in two closely related lobes.
-The first distribution lobe, or area, associates it with certain light and fast merchantmen found near Cyprus and Corfu.
+Its attestation in Greek literature is distributed in two closely related regions.
+The first distribution region, or area, associates it with certain light and fast merchantmen found near Cyprus and Corfu.
 The second is an extensive attestation in the Oxyrhynchus corpus, where it seems most frequently to describe the Nile barges of the Ptolemaic pharaohs.
 Both of these usages may lead back through the Phoenician to the Akkadian kalakku, which denotes a type of river barge.
 The Akkadian term is assumed to be derived from a Sumerian antecedent.
 A modern reflex of the word is found in Arabic and Turkish kelek "raft; riverboat".